Tess600/ImPROMPTu/README.md

 ---The Framework allows the human user to employ each element to prime the AI for relevant & respectful exchanges that meet learning needs.
 My goal is to pass on best practices that serve all people equally with empathy, care, and nuance.

-Please let me know if any part requires further explanation.
+Please reach out to me.
 I hope ImPROMPTu paves the way for many fruitful collaborations ahead!

 T. McCarthy, MLIS
 Librarian and creator of ImPROMPTu